Claranet operate in seven seperate countries/regions:

 -

 Peers must operate a 24x7 English speaking Network Operations Centre and must provide details to Claranet upon application.
+Claranet require operational requests are responded to and resolved in a timely fashion.

 -